Springbrook Ladies Golf League

 Click pictures to navigate site

-New Local Rule in effect:
+New Local Rule in effect for 2018:

 A new local rule has been adopted for play, which removes the penalty for accidentally moving a ball or ball-marker on the putting green.
 The effective date of the change was Jan.
 1, 2017 and our SLGL league WILL be adopting the rule.